FERPA

 An education record is any record 1) which contains information that is personally identifiable to a student, and 2) is maintained by the institution.
 Education records include any records in whatever form (handwritten, print, email, magnetic, tape, film, disk, etc.) that are in possession of the college.

-• Medical records provided and maintained by physicians, psychiatrist, psychologist or other recognized professionals providing treatment
+• Medical records provided and maintained by physicians, psychiatrist, psychologist or other recognized professionals providing treatment; and

 What is directory information?